Food Services Internship

 Throughout the summer, Food Services Interns will grow more familiar with God's love for them, discover deeper truths about God's character, and leave with with more awe of His power and presence.
 Camp Bighorn intentionally creates a healthy, Christ-centered community where meaningful relationships can be formed.

 Interns will also be challenged to grow through the passing of responsibility.
 This is an opportunity to develop humility and learn to serve joyfully in any circumstance.
 By this, we pray that you will leave encouraged and equipped to advance God's Kingdom for a lifetime.

-1. Read everything in your application and answer thoroughly.
+1. Read the application and answer everything thoroughly.